 General Production Process

-Once the template has been produced, the pattern is applied before the grit dries out.
-A grit is pressed to the template with a writing brush or a cloth pad.
+Once the mold has been produced, the design is applied before the sand dries out.
+At this point in the process, the arare design, a well known feature of Nambu ironware, is added.
+In order to make each design unique, the artisan manually stamps in the sand using a writing brush or a cloth pad.

-Then, the template is dried and baked in a charcoal fire at a temperature of around 900 to 1300℃.
-The time required for template baking depends on the designs.
+When the template is dry, it is baked in a charcoal fire at a temperature of around 900 to 1300℃ (about 1652 to 2372℉).
+The time required for template mold baking depends on the designs.

 A brush or a spatula is then used to fix any items that have cracked while baking.